Casino Dealer

 Is it true that Vegas dealers make a lot more salary-wise than dealers at non-Vegas casinos?

-Asked by devildog over 12 years ago
+Asked by devildog about 13 years ago

 That's a very tricky question.
 First off, we are all hourly plus tips, no salary.
 There are a few places in Vegas that are "go for your own" meaning you take the tip box with you wherever you go.
 Table for table.
 Each casino's tip rate is different.
 I'm not sure how tribal gaming works their tips, but in Vegas the top-level casinos are all on par with each other tip-wise.

-Asked by alex over 12 years ago
+Asked by maestro phil almost 13 years ago

 What happens if your chip tray is short when they do one of the periodic counts?
 Will they check the videotapes to investigate a discrepancy as small as $5?

-Asked by bigern over 12 years ago
+Asked by bigern about 13 years ago

 At my casino, they do not do these on my shift.
 However, when they do a periodic count, it's only the larger chips, $100 and higher.
 If I over or underpay someone at blackjack or roulette, it's up to surveillance to catch that and call down to my supervisor.